Google Analytics User ID and understanding people’s behavior

 Now when we look at our example, we can see we’ve stepped up.
 We’re now reporting a conversion rate of 64% (instead of 33%) which is a big improvement in accuracy, but not perfect.

-The next thing we can do is to implement User ID which allows us to become even more people-centric in our reporting and analysis.
+In most reports, Google Analytics focuses on users instead of sessions.
+So just by using Google Analytics you're already in a good position, but you can enhance your reporting.
+You can do this by implementing User ID.
+This feature allows us to become even more people-centric in our reporting and analysis.
 Again, it’s not perfect as we’ll see, but it allows us to evolve the way we view our audience inside Google Analytics.

 User ID

-You can send a User ID when a pageview (or other data) is sent to Google Analytics.
+You can send a User ID with any event you send to Google Analytics.
 This allows you to tie sessions together when the User ID is the same, even if the sessions are on different devices.

 For example, if you ask people to log in on your website and on your app you can connect this data together inside your reports.
 If someone logs in on their mobile device, then on their desktop and then on their tablet you can tie these three separate sessions together and you’ll have a single user reported inside Google Analytics.